Friday, January 1, 2021

 The styles should furthermore not be thought of as compositional techniques; this would run the risk of justifying bad writing by referencing the theory of the styles.
 One could then, for example, write an untunable interval and argue that this is acceptable by simply referencing the loose style and a table of structural intervals without relying on one’s ears.
 One could also, as another example, let a passage quickly rise in comma levels, which often sounds jarring, and then justify this by pointing to the score where everything looks good because the music is comprised exclusively of directly connected easy and tunable intervals.

-The concept of different styles of JI composition can provide some insight into our subjective interpretations and be used as compositional tools.
+The concept of different styles of JI composition can provide some insight into our subjective interpretations and be used as compositional aids.
 They can help us understand why a particular passage may look tunable but is not (see Figure 27, the early version of the piano trio att sjunka i doftande klöver), and why a chord may seem jarring but is not (see Figure 8, the 'major triad' from the violin and viola duo Vid stenmuren blir tanken blomma).
 Additionally, these styles can serve as useful conceptual tools for collaboration and communication between composers and musicians.

 Looking at Table 3, it is clear that when a composer describes herself as 'working with JI', her practice can entail very different things.
 One composer might be involved with working only with re-tuning instruments or building new instruments and composing for these sonorities as if they provided a unique collection of microtonal pitches—not thinking at all about concepts like tunable paths and the balance between tunable and untunable intervals.
 Another composer, who writes for intonating instruments, approaches JI only as a micro-tonal system, not interested in whether certain intervals interlock to create the fused identities of justly tuned intervals.
 Yet another composer might be primarily concerned with creating tunable paths and tunable harmonies by working with a highly specialized mode of counterpoint and melodic writing in JI to ensure this.
 These are three fundamentally different practices, but by building upon Lou Harrison’s principal idea of free style and strict style, I have sought to establish a common language and framework for them.